uwcbc/celesta/TESTING.md

 ### Testing Both the Backend and the Frontend

 If you're testing for the very first time, then you'll be starting off with an empty database.
 As you add to the database, they'll get saved in the MySQL server to be used again and again!
+We each have our own copy of the server on our computer, so at this point we are not sharing data.

 #### Starting the Django backend